How To Keep Your Skin Beautiful In Winter With Four Simple Steps

 Step 4.
 Wash your face with a gentle cleanser

-Before sleeping, make sure to wash your face with a gentle cleanser.
+Before sleeping, make sure to use a gentle cleanser or you can try coconut oil to wash your face.
 This will help clear out all the dead skin that has been accumulated through the day.
 Spread the cleanser over your face in gentle repetitive circular motions for about 2 to 3 minutes.
 Then wash your face with cold water and use a dry, clean cloth to pat your face dry later.

 Don’t make the mistake of using heavy deep cleansers during winter as they can leave your skin extra dry and exposed.
 You may cleanse your face multiple times a day if you find it helpful.